mne-tools/mne-python/doc/_includes/units.rst

-Note, however, that most MNE-Python plotting functions will scale the data when plotted to yield nice-looking axis annotations in a sensible range; for example, :meth:`mne.io.Raw.plot_psd` will convert teslas to femtoteslas (fT) and volts to microvolts (μV) when plotting MEG and EEG data.
+Note, however, that most MNE-Python plotting functions will scale the data when plotted to yield nice-looking axis annotations in a sensible range; for example, :meth:`mne.io.Raw.plot_psd` will convert teslas to femtoteslas (fT) and volts to microvolts (µV) when plotting MEG and EEG data.

 The units used in internal data representation are particularly important to remember when extracting data from MNE-Python objects and manipulating it